top of page

 GROWING & COOKING TIPS

-Summer squash are easy to grow from seed and as we live in a cold climate region, I just start them inside or under cover in spring and plant them out after the last frosts.
-The mistake I often make when transplanting is not leaving enough room for a single plant, and plant too many… But I don’t mind the “squash party” all summer long and there is always a friend or neighbour happy to take some when my fridge crisper is full!
-The zucchini varieties like “black beauty” and “cocozelle” are the best I find and I pick some every day in peak time when the vegetable measures about 15 to 20 cm.
-Sometimes I miss one and find a jumbo courgette, which becomes a bit too hard and moist on the inside but I just cut it in two and give it as a treat to the chooks, they really love it!
-As for button (patty pan) squashes, they are also very productive if planted at the right spot but they seem to be a little more fussy… Once I had a magic plant that produced so many perfect yellow scallop-edged little squash and I was harvesting a big bowl every day.
+Summer squash are easy to grow from seed and as we live in a cold climate region, I start them inside or under cover in spring and plant them out after the last frosts.
+The zucchini varieties like “black beauty” and “cocozelle” are the most prolific in my garden, and I pick some every day in peak time when the vegetable measures about 15 to 20 cm.
+Sometimes, I miss one and find a jumbo courgette, which becomes a bit too hard and moist on the inside, but I just cut it in two and give it as a treat to the chooks; they love it!
+As for button (patty pan) squashes, they are also very productive if planted at the right spot but seem a little more fussy… Once, I had a magic plant that produced so many perfect yellow scallop-edged little squash, and I was harvesting a big bowl every day.
 That year I made many photos, cooking experiments, preserves and market sales with them, they were gold!
 Another interesting and very delicious productive plant that can be harvested as summer or winter squash if left to mature is the climbing tromboncino.
 I’ll get back to this one later!

 Summer squash condiments • Photography © Bottle and Brush Studio 2019

 Zucchini flowers are edible but I’m letting them go to the bees as we’re satisfied enough with the vegetable.
-As a side, the squash are delicious sliced and grilled on the BBQ, stir fried, steamed and ribboned on salad.
+As a side, the squash is deliciously sliced and grilled on the BBQ, stir-fried, steamed and ribboned on salad.
 I love them grated into pasta, savoury cakes (like fritters) and quiches.
 Some bake them into sweet cakes and bread.
-They are also very lovely into Italian style recipes like pizzas, lasagne and they can even replace noodles if grated with a julienne peeler.
-Larger ones can be baked as “boats” and stuffed with whatever ingredients desired.
+They are also excellent in Italian-style recipes like pizzas and lasagne, and they can even replace noodles if grated with a julienne peeler.
+Larger ones can be baked as “boats” and stuffed with whatever ingredients.
 They are so mild that they pair with everything mostly.
-There are times when over-abundance becomes overwhelming so another great way not to waste them is to pack them in jars as beautiful condiments that will save for up to a year.
+There are times when over-abundance becomes overwhelming, so another great way not to waste them is to pack them in jars as beautiful condiments that save up to a year.
 I love my homemade courgette pickles and summer squash relish.
-At the end of the summer, leaves start to be affected by powdery mildew and the plant will die as the weather gets cooler.
-It is best to discard or burn the plant as the mildew can live in the compost over winter.
+At the end of the summer, leaves start to be affected by powdery mildew, and the plants die as the weather gets cooler.
+Discarding or burning the plant is best, as the mildew can live in the compost over winter.
 Then it is time to say goodbye for now, and look after harvesting and cooking the winter squash for a change!

 Check out related posts, recipes and inspirations: